Anthony-Bible/password-exchange/ReadMe.md

 1. [planned] Send message to both users.
 2. [planned] Remind users after a day of not opening
 3. [planned] Get notifications of the following
-   a. email opened, page visited, Page viewed
+   1. email opened, page visited, Page viewed
 3. [planned] Expire after 7 days or 1 hour after viewing
-4.
-   a.
-In the future this will be configurable
+   1. In the future this will be configurable

 TODO: